JohnErnestLim/JohnErnestLim/README.md

-# Hello, I'm John Ernest Lim! 👋
+# Hello everyone, I'm John Ernest Lim! 👋

 I am interested about database management and coding, which led me to pursue the BS Information Technology course.
 I'm also passionate about learning and sharing knowledge with other people.